stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 * creating expressions that satisfy the boundary conditions is non-trivial; matching the desired high-level interpolator behavior too is very difficult indeed.
 This limitation makes it difficult to effectively explore the space of available interpolators.

-`PathInterpolatorCompat` addresses the limitations above by allowing us first to design our interpolator **graphically** (an intuitive method, since most interpolators are used to generate animations), and then to represent this interpolator in code using the ["natural language"](http://en.wikipedia.org/wiki/Natural_language_programming) methods provided by the `Path` class.
+`PathInterpolatorCompat` addresses the limitations above by allowing us first to design our interpolator **graphically** (an intuitive method, since most interpolators are used to generate animations), and then to represent this interpolator in code using the ["natural language"](http://en.wikipedia.org/wiki/Natural_language_programming){:new_tab} methods provided by the `Path` class.

 # Using PathInterpolatorCompat

-Great; we've figured out why `PathInterpolatorCompat` exists and which Paths we can convert into interpolators!
+Great; we've figured out why `PathInterpolatorCompat` exists and which Paths we can convert into interpolators.
 Let's give it a spin.

 Our aim will be to construct a zig-zag interpolator whose interpolated value bounces between 0 and 1 $n$ times (where $n$ is odd).
 Here's a graph that represents this zig-zag interpolator with $n=5$: